Gerdie/dreamy-wedding-company/readme.md

 The custom WordPress theme for Dreamy Wedding Decor (formerly Dreamy Wedding Company) was developed by Maria Moy in her capacity as a Web Developer at Big Little M. Find her on [LinkedIn]
 (http://www.linkedin.com/in/maria-k-moy) or [GitHub]
 (http://www.github.com/gerdie).
-Maria is a software engineering fellow and freelance WordPress developer living in San Francisco.
+Maria is a software engineer and freelance WordPress developer living in San Francisco.